- Home

 8. Manchester Christmas Markets

 There will be yuletide bars serving up locally brewed ales, sparkling festoon lights, a stage with live music and DJs, and – should it rain – plenty of covered seating.
-Just like Belfast, the food here has a distinctly international flavour, and you can enjoy Greek gyros, Dutch frites and German bratwurst – and if you have a sweet tooth, remember to try warm cookie dough puddings!
+Just like Belfast, the food here has a distinctly international flavour, and you can enjoy Greek gyros, Dutch frites, and German bratwurst – and if you have a sweet tooth, you can try warm cookie dough puddings!

 After you’ve explored Piccadilly Gardens, you can wander up King Street to the stalls at Exchange Square and Cathedral Gardens, and then check out the markets at Market Street and the Corn Exchange.
 So whatever type of gifts you’re looking to pick up, you’re guaranteed plenty of variety.

-Every Sunday the centre floods with family friendly entertainment and the highly popular Christmas Parade returns on Sunday 3rd December.
+There’s also lots of family-friendly entertainment and the highly popular Christmas Parade returns on Sunday 8th December.

 Final thoughts…